-Otters are legally protected by The Wildlife and Countryside Act 1981 (as amended) and by the Habitats Regulations 2010, which makes them a European Protected Species.
-It’s therefore an offence to deliberately injure, capture or kill otters, intentionally or recklessly obstruct access to any structure/place used by an otter for shelter or protection and damage or destroy a breeding site or resting place.
+Otters are legally protected by The Wildlife and Countryside Act 1981 (as amended) and the Habitats Regulations 2017, making them a European Protected Species.
+With this legal protection, it is an offence to deliberately injure, capture or kill otters, intentionally or recklessly obstruct access to any structure/place used by an otter for shelter or protection.
+It is also an offence to damage an otter’s breeding site or resting place.

 Otter Survey Techniques